-Would you like to use all of your Excel knowledge on your practice's data?
-I use SQL to help practices mine their existing data in PM, EHR, and other systems to get better information to run their practice.
+Is your practice ready for Business Intelligence?
+I use SQL Server to help practices mine their existing data in PM, EHR, and other systems to get better information to run their practice.
 I also help organizations use Excel as a reporting tool for the data mining.
 Once you've seen your data in Pivot Tables, your practice will never be the same.
 When you're ready to start analyzing your data, here's how to contact me.

 Here are some recent projects I've worked on.

 I analzye all future appointments and send an email every weekday morning to a practice showing potential appointment problems so the clinic can contact patients and fix things proactively.
 The email shows patients potentially seeing the wrong provider, patients who may have out-of-network insurance issues, inactive patients with an appointment, patients who haven't paid a deposit, and much more.
 The appointment exception rules are customized for the practice and can be modified any time the practice finds an appointment they need to watch for.
 The email can be routed based on the appointment exception, provider, or location to make sure the staff responds promptly.